endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 |538|114-118-8, no pick: 28|.475|n/a, <a href="#week6">week 6 arbitrage</a>|
 |RAN|121-127-8|.473|0.337|

 Though the random selection of ATS games turned out more correct picks than either FiveThirtyEight or FOX, it did so at a lower percentage.
 This was due to spreads sometimes matching those estimated by FiveThirtyEight and/or FOX, resulting in "no picks" on those occassions for those sources.
-As a result the random choices turned up _both_ more wins _and_loses.
+As a result the random choices turned up _both_ more wins _and_ more loses.

 Going back to fully appreciating what this entire effort has meant, I think it is safe to say that the findings are full or wrinkles, like I just said, and nuances.
 I will be updating all of the below graphs over the coming weeks with full season numbers, some new commentary, and additional charts as a PDF file [sign up for update link].